geserdugarov/hudi-open-source/rfc/rfc-84/rfc-84.md

 ### Metadata

 We start writing into Hudi table from `DataStream<RowData>`.
-Necessary for processing Hudi metadata is marked by red color on the schema above.
+Hudi metadata, which is necessary for processing in different operators, is marked by red color on the schema above.
 We could use
 [`map()`](https://github.com/apache/flink/blob/b1fe7b4099497f02b4658df7c3de8e45b62b7e21/flink-streaming-java/src/main/java/org/apache/flink/streaming/api/datastream/DataStream.java#L611-L614)
 transformation to convert incoming `RowData` into a new object `HoodieFlinkInternalRow`.